-These risks might sound alarming, but it?s important to remember that most pregnancies–in women above 35 and below–result in an uncomplicated, normal birth.
+These risks might sound alarming, but it’s important to remember that most pregnancies–in women above 35 and below–result in an uncomplicated, normal birth.
 Being aware of risks often helps you minimize their statistical likelihood.
-When you work with your OB GYN to be proactive about your healthy pregnancy, you can spend less time worrying and more time focusing on the joys of pregnancy and motherhood.
+When you work with your OBGYN or Midwife to be proactive about your healthy pregnancy, you can spend less time worrying and more time focusing on the joys of pregnancy and motherhood.

 Any pregnancy will require some special considerations and post-35 pregnancies are no exception.
 Some of those special considerations may include the following:

 - Screening: There are some genetic, chromosomal tests that can help identify certain abnormalities.
-If you?re interested in a DNA screening, you should definitely talk to your OB GYN, as some of these testing methods do carry a slight risk of miscarriage.
+If you’re interested in a DNA screening, you should definitely talk to your OBGYN or Midwife, as some of these testing methods do carry a slight risk of miscarriage.

 - Stay active and eat well: This advice might sound universal–every medical professional wants you to live a healthy lifestyle.
 But for women over 35 who want to become pregnant, this advice can help increase your chances of an uncomplicated delivery.

-- Get the facts before you start: Many OB GYNs will recommend what?s been nicknamed a ?preconception? appointment for women over 35 who wish to have children.
+- Get the facts before you start: Many OBGYNs and Midwives will recommend what’s been nicknamed a “preconception” appointment for women over 35 who wish to have children.
 These appointments are designed to help you receive personalized advice that can help you safely achieve your pregnancy goals.

 The vast majority of births in women over 35 are uncomplicated vaginal deliveries.
 Child birth for women over 35 does carry slightly higher risks of complications, and as such, cesarean section deliveries are somewhat more common among this age group.

-But there are some non-medical ways in which delivery may be different if you?re over 35.
+There are also some non-medical ways in which delivery may be different if you’re over 35.
 For example: